javahedi/miniClimate-HPC/TUTORIAL_HPC.md

-# 🎓 From Silicon to Simulation: An Advanced Guide to Supercomputing & Parallel CFD
+# 🎓 From Silicon to Simulation: An Advanced Guide to Supercomputing & Parallel Computing

 Welcome to the `miniClimate-HPC` architectural masterclass!
 This document serves as an exhaustive tutorial for students and engineers aiming to understand how modern high-performance computing (HPC) hardware dictates parallel software engineering.